English-Language Proficiency Testing

 Note: we do not accept the IELTS Indicator test.

-3. Cambridge English – C1: Advanced and C2: Proficiency
+3. Cambridge English – C1: Advanced or C2: Proficiency

 Cambridge University Press and Assessment